cloudify-cosmo/docs.getcloudify.org/content/manager/implement-multi-tenancy.md

 #### How Cloudify Manager Works with the LDAP/AD Service

 When a user logs in to Cloudify Manager, their credentials are passed to the LDAP/AD service for authentication.
 By default, all users in the LDAP/AD service are authenticated to Cloudify Manager, however only users who have specific permissions for a tenant can access it.

 When a user logs into Cloudify Manager, the service authenticates the user and returns a list of any groups to which the user belongs.

-In Cloudify Manager, if you have specified a group name for a tenant that has exactly the same name as a group specified in LDAP/AD, all users in that LDAP group can access the tenant (unless an individual user is specifically suspended from the tenant.)
-In addition, individual users can be given access to a tenant.
+In Cloudify Manager, if you have added a group to a tenant, using the process that complies with the requirements for defining a group specified in LDAP/AD, all users in that LDAP group can access the tenant (unless an individual user is specifically suspended from the tenant.)
+In addition, individual users in the LDAP system can be given access to a tenant.
+For more information about specifying LDAP/AD-compliant user-group names, see *Adding Users* on the [Tenant Management]({{< relref "manager_webui/tenant-management-page.md" >}})page.

 LDAP passwords are not saved in Cloudify Manager.